Privacy & Security

 We will NOT sell personally-identifying information to a third party for the purpose of solicitation or provide personal information to a third party for its own use.

 The Federal Financial Privacy Act was enacted in 2001 to protect the confidentiality and privacy of consumer information.
-As required by the Act, Kleberg First National Bank has adopted the following policy regarding information that the Bank receives and how the Bank will safeguard that information.
-Kleberg First National Bank recognizes the significant importance of the privacy and the confidentiality of customer information and that it is important for consumers to be informed about the policies and practices the Bank uses to safeguard that privacy.
+As required by the Act, Kleberg Bank, N.A. has adopted the following policy regarding information that the Bank receives and how the Bank will safeguard that information.
+Kleberg Bank recognizes the significant importance of the privacy and the confidentiality of customer information and that it is important for consumers to be informed about the policies and practices the Bank uses to safeguard that privacy.

-We make disclosures to other nonaffiliated third parties as permitted or required by law (for example: to protect against fraud, respond to a subpoena, to service your account, report to a credit bureau or with your consent).
+We make disclosures to other nonaffiliated third parties as permitted or required by law (for example: to protect against fraud, respond to a subpoena, to service an account, report to a credit bureau or with customer consent).